 Stop cold air and moisture from entering your home.
 Consider installing weather stripping around your doors and windows, recommends Dean Heim, a home inspector with US Inspect.
 To further prevent cold air from entering around the window frame areas, be sure to check all your windows and replace old cracked caulking beads, adds Lisa Johnson, President and CFO of Johnny on the Spot Services.
 If you have a storm door, it is important to replace the screen insert with a glass insert – this will help keep the cold draft out.
-Adding adequate insulation in your attic will prevent cold air from entering from the ceiling.
+Adding adequate insulation in your attic will prevent cold air from entering through the ceiling.

 Cut down on electricity costs by improving energy efficiency.
-Insulating your hot water heater with a hot water heater blanket or wrap will eliminate heat loss, make it more efficient and in turn, help you save money on your heating bills.
+Insulating your water heater with a water heater blanket or wrap will eliminate heat loss, make it more efficient and in turn, help you save money on your gas/electric bills.
 You should also vacuum all the heat ducts in the home, clearing the air flow and assisting in heating your home properly.
 Heim suggests replacing and/or cleaning all the air filters in your home to increase air quality and decrease how hard the HVAC system has to work, providing a clear passageway for the air to flow.
 Don’t forget to run your ceiling fans in reverse, a clockwise direction, to circulate heat and improve efficiency.

 Prevent freezing pipes.
 Add insulation around your exterior water pipes to keep them from freezing.
 If your pipes do freeze, it can cause one of the lines to burst, resulting in costly damages.
 Be sure you know where the main shut off valve is.
 “In colder areas, it is a good idea to keep an indoor faucet dripping – a slow drip makes it harder for the pipes to freeze,” said Mark Munsch, marketing manager of US Inspect.